smcclab/smc-course/_workshops/10-topologies.md

 {:.info-box style="margin-bottom:2rem;"}

-This is the final diary entry for the semester.
+This is the final diary entry for the semester!

 "Topology" is the way in which a set of _things_ is connected or arranged.
 In the context of computer music, we can imagine a performance involving